sureshyadav189/WeatherSdk/README.md

 2. Import Module from source is open
 3. sourece directory - > browse the sdk -> Click Ok
 4. include ':SDK'
 5. also check in settings.gradle file, is sdk is add or not if add then its perfect.

+## PROGRAMMING LANGUAGES
+Kotlin Android
+## TECHNOLOGIES USED
+MVVM
+Retrofit
+Coroutine
+## REPOSITORY / CODE MAINTENANCE
+Github.

+## ENGINEERING TOOLS
+Android Studio